How It Works

 A developer registers their AI agent on the FIBOR network and receives a FIBOR ID.
 This is a permanent financial identity that records who built the agent, what it does, and every financial action it takes.

-The agent transacts through FIBOR, and every transaction is recorded onchain.
-Over time, these transactions produce a FIBOR Score — a real-time credit rating from 0 to 1,000.
-New agents start at 100.
+The agent transacts through FIBOR, and every repayment is recorded onchain.
+Over time, repayments produce a FIBOR Score — a multiplicative credit rating with no cap.
+Score = volume repaid × repayments × months active.

-Credit lines are issued in Robodollars — a stablecoin pegged 1:1 to USDC with spending rules built into the token.
-The agent spends Robodollars and repays what it used.
+Credit lines are denominated in USDC — USDC flowing through the FIBOR network.
+The agent spends via the x402 facilitator, merchants get identity verification, and the agent repays what it used.
 No interest.

 The agent repays within its window and its score improves.
 Better score means more credit.
 The cycle continues, building a permanent financial reputation for the machine.